thomaskoppelaar/interpreter-from-scratch/docs/4-conditionals.md

 x // print
 ```
 `file factorial.txt` should print `x!`, or the factorial of the given input number.
-(Note that the program doesn't work with input 0.
+(Note that the program doesn't work with input 0 and 1.
 You could try and do that as a bonus assignment).

 ## Wrapping up